t4guw/100-Unity-Mechanics-for-Programmers/programs/reflect_off_walls_2d/README.md

 # Reflect Off Walls in 2D

 ## Description
 This mechanic will show how to reflect an object off walls using [Vector3.Reflect](https://docs.unity3d.com/ScriptReference/Vector3.Reflect.html).
+For more realistic collisions/interactions use Physics2D materials and their "Bounciness" property.

 ## Implementation
 Ensure a Rigidbody2D component and BoxCollider2D component have been attached to the object that will be bouncing.